Shea Stadium: Baseball

-Shea Stadium was the home of the New York Mets starting in 1964, and it hosted what would be its only All-Star Game that first year, with Johnny Callison of the Philadelphia Phillies hitting a walk-off home run in the ninth inning to win the only Mid-Summer Classic held in the Queens ballpark for the National League.
+Shea Stadium was the home of the New York Mets starting in 1964, and it hosted its only All-Star Game that first year, in which Johnny Callison of the Philadelphia Phillies hit a walk-off home run in the ninth inning to win the game.
 A month earlier, on Father's Day, Callison's teammate, future Hall of Fame member and U.S. Senator Jim Bunning, pitched a perfect game against the Mets.

-The stadium was often criticized by baseball purists for many reasons, even though it was retrofitted to be a baseball-only stadium after the Jets left.
+The stadium was often criticized by baseball purists for many reasons, even after it was retrofitted to be a baseball-only stadium after the Jets left.
 The upper deck was one of the highest in the majors.
 The lower boxes were farther from the field than similar seats in other parks because they were still on the rails that had swiveled them into position for football.
-Outfield seating was sparse, in part because the stadium was designed to be fully enclosed.
+Outfield seating was limited, in part because the stadium had been designed to be fully enclosed.
+(The planned enclosure was never built.)

-At one time, Shea's foul territory was one of the most expansive in the majors.
-This was very common for ballparks built during the 1960s, in part due to the need to accommodate the larger football field.
-This was also because, as mentioned, the stadium was designed to be fully enclosed (which never happened).
-However, seats added over the years in the lower level greatly reduced the size of foul territory by the dawn of the 21st century.
-On the plus side, Shea always had a natural grass surface, in contrast to other multi-purpose stadiums such as Three Rivers Stadium, Veterans Stadium, and Riverfront Stadium, which were built during the same era but had artificial turf.
+At one time, Shea's foul territory was one of the largest in the majors.
+A large foul territory was common for ballparks built to accommodate football fields during the 1960s; in Shea's case the fact that it was designed to be fully enclosed also increased the foul territory.
+However, seats added over the years in the lower level greatly reduced the size of foul territory by the 21st century.
+Shea always had a natural grass surface, in contrast to other multi-purpose stadiums such as Three Rivers Stadium, Veterans Stadium, and Riverfront Stadium, which were built during the same era but had artificial turf (although stadiums like Atlanta-Fulton County Stadium, RFK Stadium, and the Oakland-Alameda County Coliseum, which were also built during this era, featured grass surfaces like Shea Stadium did).